Master of Business Administration in Analytics

 Ohio University Master of Business Administration - Business Analytics

-The online program at Ohio University can be completed in just two years with all coursework being offered 100 percent online.
+The online MBA in Business Analytics program at Ohio University can be completed in just two years with all coursework being offered 100 percent online.
 Its concentration in Business Analytics provides the following courses: Prescriptive Analytics, Predictive Analytics, and Business Intelligence.
 These classes will give students the ability to predict outcomes based on historical data sets and over-viewing how data management impacts various aspects of the business process.
 It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and the Higher Learning Commission.

 In order to be considered for the program, prospective students must have a Bachelor's degree with a 3.0 cumulative GPA.
 At least two years of work experience is necessary, and when applying, students will need to submit an updated resume, personal statement, and three letters of recommendation.
 There is no GRE or GMAT scores required to be reviewed.
 80 percent of students that have taken this program have seen career advancement.